lividhen/Klipper-Ender-3-V3-KE/README.md

 ---

 # Updating the MCU
 Please read ALL of this before even opening a terminal.
+If you find any issues please open an issue to let me know!

 ## Building klipper
 To build klipper for the MCU on the printer's mainboard you can use the following and the instructions in the (klipper repo)[]: